 1. Strawberries

 Sweet but slightly tart, strawberries are a favorite among many – and for good reason.
-They’re not only delicious, but these small, red triangular berries are rich in vitamin C, which acts as an antioxidant to help fend off free radicals, natural substances that damage and age skin when they build up.
-Plus, vitamin C is essential for collagen production to help maintain skin structure and elasticity.
-Another benefit?
-Strawberries are also a good source of folate, which can help speed up cell regeneration and synthesis of new cells according to some research.1
+They’re not only delicious, but these small, red triangular berries are rich in vitamin C, which acts as an antioxidant to fend off free radicals, natural substances that damage and age skin when they build up.
+Plus, vitamin C is essential for collagen production to help maintain skin structure and elasticity, while preventing premature wrinkles.

 2. Avocados